learn-by-doing-organization/learn-by-doing-vNext/README.md

 # learn-by-doing
 ([Italian translate](README_IT.md))

+## About this document
+This document is a traduction of Italian README, for updated information always check the Italian files linked above.
+Thanks (If you want, read the [translation tracker issues](https://github.com/Magicianred/learn-by-doing/projects/2) for help to keep the info up-to-date.
+Thank so much)

 A container repository of projects where you can practice and learn by doing
 ## Index
 - [Description](#description)